DodoGames7/Vesktop-supermium/README.md

 # disclaimer
 This is not intended to keep using end-of-life Windows versions.

 You're still highly recommended to use a supported one such as Windows 10 or 11 (or even try Linux?).
 Using them can have security issues and i wouldn't recommend having a daily driver with those releases.
-This repo is not affiliated with the regular Vesktop or Vencord devs at all and support for it should not be requested in Vencord's server.
+This repo is not affiliated with the regular Vesktop or Vencord devs at all and support for it should not be requested in Vencord's official server.

 # Supported versions
 Because Supermium Electron fork intends to support EOL releases of windows, the Re-packaged application can run on the following: